 AZT — Azerbaijan Time

-See what AZT means, where it is used, its UTC+4 offset, and how to compare or convert it with other time zones.
+See what AZT means, where it is used, and how to compare or convert Azerbaijan Time with other time zones.

 How to Convert AZT to Other Time Zones

-Open the AZT converter page: Go to https://www.xconvert.com/time-converter/azt-time-zone to load the visual comparison grid with Azerbaijan Time (AZT, UTC+4) already shown.
-This page is useful when you need to line up working hours in Azerbaijan with teams in Europe, the Gulf, or North America, such as scheduling an energy-sector call with Baku partners or planning support coverage across multiple regions.
+Open the AZT converter page: Go to https://www.xconvert.com/time-converter/azt-time-zone to load the visual comparison grid with AZT — Azerbaijan Time already shown.
+This page is useful when you need to line up work hours across regions, such as scheduling a supplier call, coordinating a remote handoff, or comparing UTC+4 business hours with teams in other markets.

-Export and share the selected time range: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is especially practical for distributed teams: you can send an ICS file to a project group, create a Google Calendar event for a cross-border operations call, paste the converted times into email, or share a direct link so everyone sees the same AZT-based schedule in their own local time.
+Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is the fastest way to send a confirmed AZT meeting window to a distributed team so each person receives the schedule in their own local time without manually converting UTC+4.

 About Azerbaijan Time (AZT)

-AZT stands for Azerbaijan Time, the standard civil time used in Azerbaijan.
-Its exact offset is UTC+4:00, which means local time in Azerbaijan is always 4 hours ahead of Coordinated Universal Time (UTC), so when it is 12:00 UTC, it is 16:00 AZT.
+AZT stands for Azerbaijan Time.
+Its standard offset is UTC+4, which means local time in AZT is four hours ahead of Coordinated Universal Time.

 AZT and Daylight Saving Time